Lillies-are-Lili/DND/README.md

 ## Contributors

+Main Contributors:
+* Lillian Ngohuynh
+* Mackenzie Tully
+* Alfonso Lopez Aquino
+* Minato Allen

 The DND Name Generator will be open for improvement after Dec 1st, 2023.
-Started off as a group project among four aspiring software developers, will soon have the availability to be an open source project among anyone who wishes to work on it.
+Started off as a group project among four aspiring software developers from UTSA, this application will soon have the availability to be an open source project among anyone who wishes to work on it.
 We will have all of our updates for the project on this Github repository, which is linked here: https://github.com/UTSA-CS-3443/DND .

 ## License